Fifty Years Ago Cecil County Joined the Nation In Expressing Shock and Sadness at News of the Assassination of President Kennedy

 Since it was the middle of the workday, many people first received news from the radio.
 At Elkton’s top 40 AM Station, WSER, the mid-day disc jockey worked the turntable playing the hits of ’63 when a network flash interrupted his entertaining mid-day routine.
 Once the first flash got everyone’s attention, listeners huddled near receivers at home, work, and in cars to hear the latest.
 As the hours unfolded, the network kept up a steady stream of bulletins and flashes.

 Les Coleman helped open Cecil’s first station but worked as a sales representative at WDOV in Dover that day.
-When he checked with the Dover station, they told him that they were going to pull all commercial programming.
+When he checked with the Dover station, they told him they would pull all commercial programming.
 His job that afternoon was to call advertisers and let them know that the station was holding all commercials until after the funeral, Les recalled in a conversation a few years ago.

 As daylight faded, those papers were soon all gone.
 A late edition with racing results. the last one, printed each day, came in on the Pennsylvania Railroad.
 So Phil rushed over to the station to grab those bundles.
 Arriving in Elkton that dark, sad Friday night, readers quickly snapped up the broadsheets.